Eliman-C5/monogram-exercise/README.md

 Ok, let's start.
 First of all, I decided to create a simple folder structure and not use methodologies like Atomic Design because, being a relatively smaller project, I wanted to have more flexibility so as not to waste time in the process.

 src ----->
-          components ------->
-                              common (Here I write the reusable components)
+          components -------> common (Here I write the reusable components)

-                              section (Here will be the sections of the page)
+                     -------> section (Here will be the sections of the page)

-                              wrapper (I created a wrapper folder to handle the components that can wrap the sections and that are a fundamental part of the page structure)
+                     -------> wrapper (I created a wrapper folder to handle the components that can wrap the sections and that are a fundamental part of the page                                              structure)

-    ----->
+src
-          data (I usually create a data folder to place information such as texts, image paths, and arrays that will be used in the components) pages
+    -----> data (I usually create a data folder to place information such as texts, image paths, and arrays that will be used in the components) pages
            styles

 ## Responsive